Graduate Certificate Programs

 Students who are pursuing the MPH degree may take one certificate program as part of their degree studies.
 The certificate courses may replace electives in their programs.
 However, if there are not sufficient credits available, students may have to complete more than 46 credits to receive a certificate and MPH.
 Students may not undertake more than one certificate as part of their degree program studies.

 Whether a student pursues a graduate certificate, independently or as part of a degree program, he/she must successfully complete the prescribed curriculum.
 Students who wish to add a certificate to their MPH, should submit an Application for Admission to Certificate Program to the Admissions Office at least one semester before graduation.

-Upon completion of the certificate courses the student submits a Request to Issue a Certificate to the Admissions Office.
+Upon completion of the certificate courses the student submits a Request to Issue a Certificate to his/her Program Advisor for approval before submission to the Admissions Office.
 Certificates are mailed directly to students at the address indicated on their request.